abond936/My-Journal/docs/Project.md

 - Login

 ⭕
-2 - Remove left sidebar
 2 - Add image(s) of me from various stages

 ### **Content Page**
 ---------------------------------
 Status: ✅ Implemented

-View - For all users (or public).
+- Opening View for all users.
-Focused on consuming content: viewing cards, galleries, and navigating via tags.
+- Focused on consuming content: viewing cards, galleries, and navigating via tags.
-No editing or admin controls.
+- No editing or admin controls.

-✅
+✅ Grid View: CardFeed.tsx and ContentCard.tsx work together to display a grid of cards for browsing.
     - Responsive grid-based layout
     - Dynamic card sizing
     - Infinite scroll pagination
     - Uses IntersectionObserver to load more children as the user scrolls.
     - Tag-based filtering
     - Search functionality
     - Optimized image loading
     - Cached tag hierarchy

-⭕
+✅- Three display modes
+    - Inline - expands/collapses in place
+    - Navigate - Links to dedicated card view page
+    - Static - Display only
-1 - Fix ghost layout issues
+⭕ 1 - Fix ghost/error layout issues
-1 - Improve styling - card sizing
+⭕ 2 - Improve styling - card sizing
-2 - Implement advanced filtering
-2 - Add sorting options
+⭕ 2 - Add sorting options

 ### **Card View**
 ---------------------------------
 Status: ✅ Implemented

-Viewing a Card (src/app/view/[id]/CardDetailPage.tsx)
-Data: Receives a Card object (cardData).
+Location: src/app/view/

-Renders a single card in detail, including children, gallery, and content.
+✅ Navigate View - `[id]/CardDetailPage.tsx` provides the dedicated, full-page view for a single card, including children, gallery, and content.
-✅
+✅ Infinite Scroll - The card feed uses an IntersectionObserver to automatically load more cards as the user scrolls to the bottom of the page.
+❓2 - Are query optimization or alternative data-loading strategies needed?
+⭕ 2 Conditional Render - Render page based on type and components.
+      - Title - Render first
-- Title and subtitle render
+      - Subtitle - If present, render next
-- Cover image with optimization, if present rendered above content
+      - Cover image - If present, render next
-- Content - If present, rich text content using TipTapRenderer.
+      - Content - If present, render using TipTapRenderer.
-- Gallery horizontal swipe support with Swiper
-- Tag display and filtering
-- Child card display
+      - Gallery - If present, render grid,
+      - Children - If present, render next.
         - Uses CardProvider to fetch and render child cards (nested structure).
-- Navigation between cards
-- Three display modes
-  - Inline - expands/collapses in place
+⭕ 2 - Test `inline` mode - expands/collapses in place - may already exist
-  - Navigate - Links to dedicated card view page
-  - Static - Display only
+⭕ 2 - Test `static` - Display only

-⭕
-1 - Improve gallery navigation
-1 - Add image captions
-1 - Styling for card types
+⭕ 2 - Styling for card types
-2 - Implement related content
-2 - Add sharing functionality

 ### **User Interaction System**
 ---------------------------------
-Status: ⭕ Planned - On hold
+Status: ⭕ Planned

 ⭕
 2 - add user interaction - Like, comment, sharelink

 ### **Theme System**
 ---------------------------------